JerBouma/FinanceDatabase/README.md

         If filled, gives all data for a specific industry. exclude_exchanges (boolean, default is True):
         Whether you want to exclude exchanges from the search.
-If False, you will receive multiple times i.e. Tesla from different exchanges. base_url (string, default is GitHub location)
+If False, you will receive multiple times the product from different exchanges. capitalize (boolean, default is True):
+        Whether country, sector and industry needs to be capitalized.
+By default the values always are capitalized as that is also how it is represented in the csv files.
+    base_url (string, default is GitHub location)
         The possibility to enter your own location if desired. use_local_location (string, default False)